 - Unclear or outdated instructions for doing basic tasks (e.g. set up email accounts, transfer files);

 - Say they provide “unlimited disk space and bandwidth” and then gripe if you store a backup of your large site;

 - Offer low prices, not telling you how many ways they are scrimping (they count on novices not knowing the difference);

 - Have great marketing but overloaded servers, so a bad customer would affect your site’s performance;

 - Have bad customers that could affect your site — hosting companies with poor protection from hackers, don’t know how to block other accounts from changing your files (and bad customers do go for cheap hosting, since they are less likely to be carefully monitored).

 Some hosting companies have excellent hardware, but nobody but a hardware geek could understand what they offer and if it’s important for their needs, and they charge you a fortune for more than you need; I would rate this better than less expensive but inadequate.
 At least since they are charging you so much, you really can demand technical support make things work.

-No matter how many horror stories you’ve heard, or how many monsters you’ve met out there, I am telling you there Are hosting companies that have good technical support, high security, good hardware, and good prices.
-(Your social networks are a good source for finding them.)
+No matter how many horror stories you’ve heard, or how many monsters you’ve met out there, I am telling you there are hosting companies that have good technical support, high security, good hardware, and good prices.

 I’m going to give some criteria for selecting a hosting provider, and then let you know my recommended companies.
 (If you really want just my recommended companies, scroll down.)